pedropro/TACO/README.md

 The implementation of [Mask-RCNN by Matterport](https://github.com/matterport/Mask_RCNN)  is included in ``/detector`` with a few modifications.
 Requirements are the same.
 For usage instructions, check ``detector/detector.py``.

 **n.b.** Most of the original classes of TACO have very few annotations, therefore these must be either left out or merged together.
-Depending on the problem, ``detector/taco_config`` contains several class maps to target classes, which maintain the most dominant classes, e.g., Can, Bottles, Plastic bags
+Depending on the problem, ``detector/taco_config`` contains several class maps to target classes, which maintain the most dominant classes, e.g., Can, Bottles and Plastic bags